 Of course, Gadafi came back stating that the people of Libya were ‘his children,’ that they all loved him, and that the ones causing all the problems were a small bunch of rebels, being instigated by some outside group.
 At one turn he blamed the United States as the instigators, in the next breath he blamed al Queda.

-The “truth” about Libya, as well as Tunisia, Egypt, Saudi Arabia, Somalia, Syria, Jordan, etc, etc, is either that, with the help of the internet and cell phones, the common people are finally realizing that they have been cruelly exploited by greedy dictators for decades and they’ve had enough.
+The “truth” about Libya, as well as Tunisia, Egypt, Saudi Arabia, Somalia, Syria, Jordan, etc, is either that, with the help of the internet and cell phones, the common people are finally realizing that they have been cruelly exploited by greedy dictators for decades and they’ve had enough.
 Or, the truth is that some outside influence is plotting to overthrow the duly constituted governments of several middle eastern countries by orchestrating small demonstrations and playing the media like a cheap fiddle to maximize coverage.
-Or…
+Or, something else…

 Pontius Pilate famously, sarcastically, asked Jesus, “What is truth?”
 While absolute truth was, in fact, available to him had his question been sincere, we are rapidly reaching the point where no one will be able to definitively, categorically, answer that question.

-And the uncertainty could kill us.
+And the uncertainty could kill you.

 Your polite comments are welcome.

-Bill K. Underwood is the author of several novels and one non-fiction
+Bill K. Underwood is the author of several novels and one non-fiction self-help book, all available at Amazon.com.
+You can help support this site by purchasing a book.

 No comments: